chrisdewa/dpytools/README.md

 Collection of tools to speed up developing discord bots using discord.py

 # Features
+- The batteries of discord.py
-- Easy to read typehinted code
+- Easy to read type-hinted code
 - Active development
+- Minimal dependencies

 # Instalation
 Install the latest version of the library with pip.